 You should read this Form 10-Q and the documents that we reference in this Form 10-Q and have filed as exhibits hereto completely and with the understanding that our actual future results, performance and achievements may be materially different from what we expect.
-We qualify all of our forward-looking statements by these cautionary statements
+We qualify all of our forward-looking statements by these cautionary statements.

 Unless the context otherwise requires, "we," "us," "our," "P3" and the "Company" refer to P3 Health Partners Inc. and its subsidiaries.
-"P3 LLC" refers to the surviving entity after the consummation of a series of business combinations in December 2021, which was renamed P3 Health Group, LLC.
+"P3 LLC" refers to the surviving entity after the consummation of a series of business combinations in December 2021 with Foresight Acquisition Corp. (the "Business Combinations"), which was renamed P3 Health Group, LLC.